JetBrains/jediterm/README.md

 Continued as a fork of Gritty (http://code.google.com/p/gritty) by Robert Wittams and Omer Kudat, which was in its own turn a rework of JCTerm(http://www.jcraft.com/jcterm) by Atsuhiko Yamanaka

+Character sets designation and mapping implementation is based on respective classes from jVT220 (https://github.com/jawi/jVT220, Apache 2.0 licensed) by J.W.
+Janssen